-Paul R. Theroux (1922-2017) was born the third of Michigan State University (MSU) professor Frank H. Theroux's seven childrenall of whom went on to graduate from MSU.
-The professor's love of tennis inspired his children to also take up the gameespecially Paul, who not only wound up with shelves full of trophies but also an inspiration for this book, Q-23.
+Paul R. Theroux (1922-2017) was born the third of Michigan State University (MSU) professor Frank H. Therouxs seven childrenall of whom went on to graduate from MSU.
+His fathers love of tennis inspired his children to also take up the gameespecially Paul, who not only wound up with shelves full of trophies but also an inspiration for his book, Q-23.

 Following his years as an Army Air Corps officer in the Pacific during World War II, Paul entered the fire insurance industry in America, working his way up to executive positions with State Farm Companies and other firms.
 His marriage to the former Marjorie E. Withrow resulted in two sons (David and Gary) and a daughter (Linda) who spent their childhoods in a succession of hometowns.
 The same wanderlust that drove Paul to move his family six times in twenty years really kicked in after he retiredand became a world traveler.

 So how does one combine one's fascination with adventure, intrigue, mysteries, travel and tennis?
-Well, if you're Paul R. Theroux, cousin of authors Paul E. Theroux, Alexander L. Theroux, and Peter C. S. Theroux, you sit down and author this book.
+Well, if you're Paul R. Theroux, cousin of authors Paul E. Theroux, Alexander L. Theroux, and Peter C. S. Theroux, you sit down and author the book Q-23.